Parsa-Rajabi/CIS145/docs/-intro-to-html.md

 ## Structure of HTML Document

-The following code illustrates one of the simpliest valid HTML5 document you can create:
+The following code illustrates one of the simplest valid HTML5 document you can create:

 ![](images/content/W2-2/html-structure.png)